titpetric/nginx-lesscss/README.md

-# Process LESS with nginx
+# Process LESS/SCSS/SASS with nginx

-## What exactly is LESS?
+## What exactly is LESS/SASS/...?

 In the words their authors: